 Patty and I used to start each school day in the Marina district, but would inevitably end up in this very spot where most of city government resided.
 Our question of the day was “to ditch school, or not to ditch school?”
 We spent many an hour slumped outside our junior high, sucking down cigarettes and weighing our options.
 My protestations against cutting school were pointedly half-hearted.

 “I don’t want to flunk eighth grade.
-But sitting in a hard chair all day?
-Ugh.
+But I haven’t even started the book we’re reading in English.
+And those hard chairs they make us sit in.
+Ug.
 What’s playing at the movies?”

-A block from the rotunda of city hall sat a row of movie theaters clumped together on the south side of Market Street.
+A block over from city hall five movie theaters were clumped together on the south side of Market Street.
 We called it the movie district.
-X or XXX films were shaking their money makers with titles like Behind the Green Door and Deep Throat, but a few hold outs like the Strand and UA offered up PG fare.
-We’d panhandle four blocks north on Geary Street in the theater district then lug our coins back to the movie district.
-We were beneficiaries of the trickle down effect years before Reaganomics entered the vernacular.
+In the early 70s X or XXX films were shaking their money makers with titles like Behind the Green Door and Deep Throat, but a few hold outs like the Strand and UA offered up PG or rated R fare.
+We’d panhandle four blocks north on Geary Street in the theater district, then lug our coins to the movie district.
+We were beneficiaries of the trickle down effect long before Reaganomics entered the popular vernacular.

 “Sister sure was pretty.”
 I raised my voice over the buzz of traffic.